j44p28nm92-source/ios-audio-gatekeeping-study/README.md

 ![image](./AudioApp%20Researcher%20RT.png)

+RT version is the realtime search without a global data backend.
 This Mac app has three main functions.
 It's based on Apple's official iTunes Search API.

 1. Enter a search term and click 'Search'.
 The data set will then be loaded if results are available.